priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-ennai-kathrikai-curry.markdown

-Then after the brinjal gets cooked, add the masala paste, salt and let it boil.
+After the brinjal gets cooked, add the masala paste, salt and let it boil.

 <div>